adzejs/adze/docs/guide/adze-concepts.md

 The code above will exclude any logs with a namespace of "new-feature" from being written to the console.
 Also take notice of the listener we created in our `main.ts`.
 It watches all log levels (represented by the `'*'`) and will fire for the logs with a namespace of `'new-feature'` even though they are being filtered out.
 This is done to give you flexibility in how you want to handle your logs in your listeners.

-Also notice in our code we are checking if the render value is truthy.
-We are doing this because any log that was not written to the console will have a `null` log render.
+Also notice in our code we are checking if the printed value is true.
+We are doing this because any log that was not written to the console will have a `false` value for `printed`.
 This is an easy way to ignore logs that are hidden by any of our filters.